dbrgn/rusty-santa/README.md

 ## Command Line Tool

-There is a proof-of-concept command-line interface:
+There is a proof-of-concept command-line interface.
+You can install it with `cargo install rusty-santa-cli`.

-    $ cargo run -p rusty-santa-cli
+    $ rusty-santa-cli
     Rusty Santa v0.1.0

     Who's in?